winston0410/sparrow/README.md

       transformations: [
         {
           targets: ['$(a){font-size: 20px}'], // css declaration with placeholders
-          transformations: [{
           values: ['font-size: 19px'], //Value for replacing, appending or prepending target value.
 Can be omitted if the operation: 'remove'
-            operation: 'after' // remove, replace, before, after }]
+          operation: 'after', // remove, replace, before, after
+          isInclude: true
         }
       ]
     })